 \section{Conclusions and further work}

-We have formulated a proof-system for certifying that one graph is a canonical form of another, which is a central step in checking graph isomorphism.
-The proof system is based on the state-of-the-art scheme of McKay and Piperno and we have proved its soundness and completeness.
+We have formulated a proof-system for certifying that a graph is a canonical form of another graph, which is a key step in verifying graph isomorphism.
+The proof system is based on the state-of-the-art scheme of McKay and Piperno and we proved its soundness and completeness.
 Our algorithm implementation produces proofs that can be checked by an independent proof checker.
-The proof checker implementation is significantly simpler than the core algorithm implementation, so it can be more easily trusted.
+The implementation of the proof checker is much simpler than the implementation of the core algorithm, so it is easier to trust.

-One of the main problems of our approach is that our proof format is very tightly connected to the canonical labelling search algorithm itself.
-Therefore, it is very hard to use our proof format and proof checker for different isomorphism checking approaches.
-On the other hand, McKay/Piperno scheme is broad enough to cover several state-of-the art algorithms and we believe that our proofs and checkers can be easily adapted to certify all of them.
-Our prototypical implementation \texttt{morphi} is slower compared to to state-of-the-art implementations like \texttt{nauty}, but still comparable on many instances.
+One of the main problems with our approach is that our proof format is very closely related to the canonical labelling algorithm itself.
+Therefore, it is very difficult to use our proof format and proof checker for different approaches to isomorphism checking.
+On the other hand, the McKay/Piperno scheme is broad enough to cover several state-of-the-art algorithms, and we believe that our proofs and checkers can be easily adapted to certify all these algorithms.
+Our prototype implementation \texttt{morphi} is slower compared to state-of-the-art implementations such as \texttt{nauty}, but still comparable on many instances.
 We plan to make further optimizations to \texttt{morphi}.
-We are also considering a possibility to adapt \texttt{nauty} source-code to emit proofs in our format, which is non-trivial, since \texttt{nauty} has been developed for more than 30 years and is a very complex and highly optimized software system.
+We are also considering adapting \texttt{nauty}'s source-code to emit proofs in our format, which is not trivial, as \texttt{nauty} has been developed for more than 30 years and is a very complex and highly optimized software system.

-The main direction of our further work is to go one step further and to integrate isomorphism checking into an interactive theorem prover.
-We have already made first steps in that direction: we have formally defined abstract scheme of McKay and Piperno in Isabelle/HOL and formally proved its correctness (Theorem \ref{thm:abstract_correctness}), we have shown that our concrete functions $\bar{R}$, $\bar{T}$, and $\bar{\phi}$ satisfy the McKay/Piperno axioms, and we have formalized the rules of our proof system and formally proved its soundness.
+The main direction of our further work is to go one step further and fully integrate isomorphism checking into an interactive theorem prover.
+We have already taken important steps in this direction: we have formally defined the McKay and Piperno's abstract scheme in Isabelle/HOL and formally proved its correctness (Theorem~\ref{thm:abstract_correctness}), we have shown that our concrete functions $\bar{R}$, $\bar{T}$, and $\bar{\phi}$ satisfy the McKay/Piperno axioms, and we have formalized the rules of our proof system and formally proved its soundness.
 We have also provided and formally verified an abstract proof checker specification in Isabelle/HOL.
 In our further work it remains to refine our abstract proof checker specification into efficient executable code, which we plan to do using Imperative Refinement Framework \cite{Refine_Imperative_HOL-AFP}.